Transvaginal Mesh Lawsuits

 Transvaginal Mesh Verdicts

-TVM litigation is a mega mass tort with over 100,000 claimants.
-We are still accepting clients injured by Transvaginal Mesh.
-There have been many large verdicts of significantly injured women damaged by the devices.
+Update 2021 – TVM litigation is a mega mass tort with over 100,000 claimants.
+We are still accepting clients injured by transvaginal mesh, slings and other pelvic mesh products.
+There have been many large verdicts over the past decade of significantly injured women damaged by the medical devices.
 The verdicts, settlements, manufacturers, products, and jurisdictions follow:

 6/19: $500,000 – Dunfee v.
 Ethicon/JJ (Prolift) PA